 Should You Tint Your Impact Windows Yourself?

-Since tinting impact windows is perfectly safe, the next question many people ask is whether they should do the tinting themselves.
+Since tinting impact windows is perfectly safe we recommend using a spray on window tint, the next question many people ask is whether they should do the tinting themselves.
 After all, there are plenty of tinting films readily available online or at retailers.
 If you do plan on applying your own tinting film to your impact windows, there are a few things you need to consider.

 One of the biggest things you should consider is the aesthetics which you are looking for.
 Make sure you choose the tint level that looks best for your home.